King Charles leads Vigil of the Princes beside Queen’s coffin as she lies in state

 Queen’s eight grandchildren to hold separate vigil on Saturday

-King Charles III and his siblings are holding vigil by the coffin of their mother, Queen Elizabeth II, as she lies in state in London.
+King Charles III and his siblings have held a vigil by the coffin of their mother, Queen Elizabeth II, as she lies in state in London.

-The new monarch was joined by Prince Andrew, Princess Anne and Prince Edward in standing vigil over their mother’s coffin on Friday evening as it lay in Westminster Hall, while the miles-long queue of mourners outside braved waiting times of at least 22 hours to pay their respects.
+The new monarch was joined by Prince Andrew, Princess Anne and Prince Edward in silently standing vigil over their mother’s coffin on Friday evening as it lay in Westminster Hall, while the miles-long queue of mourners outside braved waiting times of at least 22 hours to pay their respects.

+Members of the public could be seen filing past solemnly on either side of the coffin, which was draped in the Royal Standard, and adorned with the Imperial State Crown, and orb and sceptre.
+Four large candles flickered at the corners of the coffin.

+The Queen Consort was visible in the gallery, alongside other members of the royal family, including Zara Tindall and Peter Philips, the children of the Princess Royal, and the Queen’s cousins, Prince Edward and Prince Richard.

 It is the second such “Vigil of the Princes” that the late Queen’s children have held since her death last Thursday at the age of 96, with the first taking place as she lay in state in Edinburgh’s St Giles’ Cathedral on Monday evening, where she remained for 24 hours before making her final journey to Buckingham Palace.